 They additionally stated health facility body of workers ought to receive specialist training on alcohol dependency.

-Meanwhile, alcohol dependency is eight instances higher.
+Meanwhile, alcohol dependency is eight times higher.

 We have a social tradition within the UK that may be very focused on alcohol.
 We need the Government to empower people to drink less by making our daily environments healthier and tackling this consuming subculture.